Dictyoptera fast facts

 Cockroaches have been in existence for over 350 million years (since the Devonian), and have changed very little over the years.
-Fossilized cockroaches from 250 million years ago look very much the same a cockroaches today.
-There are over 4000 species world wide, 130 species in Europe.
-3 species are native to the British Isles, other cockroaches were introduced to the UK from warmer countries, probably arriving in cargo carried in ships.
+Fossilized cockroaches from 250 million years ago look very much the same as cockroaches today.

-They are omnivorous scavengers and will eat almost anything (sometimes even cannibalistic), and active mainly at night.
+They are omnivorous scavengers and will eat almost anything (sometimes even each other), and are active mainly at night.
 They are found in a wide variety of habitats.
 Fewer than 1% of cockroach species are "pest" species; in fact only around 25 - 30 are considered pests, and of these only 4 or 5 are global pests.

 They are considered pests of stored produce because, although they eat only a little, they contaminate large quantities which take on a characteristic smell and have to be thrown away.
 Also they can be carriers of diseases spread by viruses and bacteria.

-Above left is a cockroach ootheca, or egg purse of Blatta orientalis showing how the eggs are arranged inside.
+Above is a cockroach ootheca, or egg purse of Blatta orientalis showing how the eggs are arranged inside, and above that is a female carrying the egg case.
 There are usually around 16 eggs inside, and a female can lay up to 9 of these in her lifetime.

-They are hardy animals and the cockroaches that invade houses can survive for a month without food or water, two months on water alone, and 5 months on dry food.
+Cockroaches are hardy animals and the ones that invade houses can survive for a month without food or water, two months on water alone, and 5 months on dry food.

 They can withstand a certain amount of freezing.